 What Your Delivery Drivers & Mail Carriers Really Want As A Thank You Gift

 Between good old-fashioned mail and all the online shopping options available, you probably see plenty of mail carriers and delivery people this time of year.
-The holiday season really puts delivery drivers and mail carriers into busy overdrive, so you may be interested in what mail and delivery people really want as a thank you gift.
-And especially over the past year, when the whole country relied on these essential workers to deliver goods to us at home, now is the perfect time to express your gratitude.
+The holiday season really puts delivery drivers into busy overdrive, and if you’re someone who receives a lot of packages, you may be interested in gifts for mail carriers to show your appreciation.

 First things first, you’ll want to choose gifts that are within the legal limits of what your mail carrier can accept.
 That’s right — because mail carriers are federal employees, there are laws about what gifts they can and can't take from you.
 The United States Postal Service (USPS) website says:

 “Carriers may accept a gift worth $20 or less (this includes store, restaurant, or mall gift cards).
 However, carriers must never accept cash and cash equivalents, such as checks or gift cards that can be used like credit cards (with Visa, MasterCard, or American Express logos) for any amount.”